PrisonTeam/Prison/knownissues_v3.2.x.md

 * **Complete the new Mines Reset Paging**
   Holding up release v3.2.1.

+* **Delay Mine Resets based upon blocks remaining** Holding up release v3.2.1.

+* **Add parameter to charge player for Promote command**

 * **Add /ranks remove currency [rankName] [currency]** Done.
 Currently no way to remove a currency from a Rank to return it to normal currency.

+* **Add onBlockBreak monitor to prison mines to count blocks mined** Set EventPriority to monitor.
+Don't change anything.
+Just confirm block was changed to air and increment the count.
+Do not have to precheck if the block was air before, since air cannot trigger a block break event.
+Just confirm it is air when monitoring to ensure it was removed.
+If this works, then this would allow the elimination of the air counts.

+* **Add permissions to the AutoManger**
+Add permission checking to AutoManager to allow a per-mine selection of which mines to enable it in or to tie it to some rank or donor rank.
+Could also put lore checking in place so tools could be enchanted to perform these functions too.
+Could have it so there is a percent chance related to the permission or lore.

+* **Add placeholder aliases so they are not as long** Done.

+* **Eliminate the internal Placeholders**
+Done.
+Performance improvement.

 * **Integrate GUI in to bleeding**
 Done.
 More GUI features will be added in the next release.